 The remainder of this thesis is organized as follow: Chapter 2 presents the background that is required for understanding the remaining chapters.
 Chapter 3 shows a series of related works with points in common with this thesis.
 The support methodology is described in Chapter 4.
-It explains the methodology for evaluation of VNF clusters adopting stochastic modeling.
+It explains the methodology for evaluation of VNF chains adopting stochastic modeling.
 Chapter 5 presents the measurement experiments that were executed in the assembled testbeds during this research.
 Chapter 6 presents the models that represent the components aimed at providing VNF chains.
-Chapter 7 summarizes the results achieved during this research and also presents suggestions for future works.
+Chapter 7 presents case studies that were adopted to evaluate the scenarios of interest, as well as to present the models' analysis results.
+Chapter 8 summarizes the results achieved during this research and also presents suggestions for future works.